ARGENTINA WELCOMES YOU AGAIN! BORDERS REOPENED

 The “Great Adventure” (gran aventura) is an optional tour you can add on this day.
 You will take an open-air jeep through the rainforest and then a zodiac open airboat ride up the river to the base of the falls (there is a 100% chance that you will get soaking wet on this boat trip, so be sure to take some extra clothes!).

-Conveying both beauty and some rough-around-the-edges adventure, this excursion injects some excitement and freshness into the more typical tourism activities in Iguazú.
+Enjoy your last morning in Iguazú by immersing yourself in a brand new experience, the outcome of the effort and inspiration of freelance guides who decided to show off another local side to Iguazu’s attractions.
+Conveying both beauty and some rough-around-the-edges adventure, this 4-hour excursion injects some excitement and freshness into the more typical tourist activities in Iguazu.

 In the evening we’ll drive you to the airport to board your flight back to Buenos Aires.
 Upon arrival, you will have a transfer to your hotel.